Davis 'positive but realistic' after knee surgery

 Davis concedes that some recent results have "dented confidence" in the NI squad but welcomes the return of manager Michael O'Neill, with whom he enjoyed a productive relationship during his first spell in charge.

 "We kept in regular contact over the last couple of years when he was at Stoke City.
-It's a relationship that is strong and I'm delighted to see him back in the job.
+It's a relationship that is strong and I'm delighted to see him back in the job," adds Davis.

 "We're looking forward to the campaign and everybody should be positive about it.